 Cambridge English: Proficiency (also known as Certificate of Proficiency in English):

-Cambridge English: Proficiency (Certificate of Proficiency in English) with a Level C1 (Weak in all 4 components)
+Cambridge English: Proficiency (Certificate of Proficiency in English) with a minimum score of 185 and no less than 176 in each section.

 Other essential criteria